 For four days every summer, people flock to Chicago for Lollapalooza, an outdoor music festival.
 Apart from the musical acts, health hazards often make headlines at the event.
-If you’re headed to Lollapalooza this year, pack these survival tips to help ensure your safety.
+If you're headed to Lollapalooza this year, pack these health and safety tips to help ensure your well-being.

 Beat the Heat